drawidsw/school-district-analysis/README.md

 * While not proven conclusively, execution of Python code in Jupyter is more performant than the execution of the VBA code in Excel.

 ## Creating a Complete Dataframe
 We are given two datasets in the csv format.
 The first contains information on schools and the second contains information on students.
 In total, there are 15 schools and 39,170 students.
-The first step is to load these datasets in pandas **dataframes**, and **join** them in a single dataframe (similar to Excel's Vlookup or Sql's join).
+The first step is to load these datasets in pandas **dataframes**, and **merge** them in a single dataframe (similar to Excel's Vlookup or Sql's join).
 The key to join them on is the **school_name**.
 The following image displays the code and the output (the top five rows only) of the complete dataframe.

 ![image_name](Images/school_data_complete.png)